gorodnichy/vitals/docs/readme.md

 - May 2021 - Oct 2021 (General public vaccination): **2% -- 75%**

 - Dec 2020 - present (Total): 80%
-    - Of these, following employers' enforced vaccination mandate: 10% - 20%
+    - Of these, following employers' enforcement of vaccination mandates: 10% - 20%

 <!-- "coerced" (Estimated using the difference in rates between before and after mandatory vaccination job requirements) -->